pabletos/Hubot-Warframe/README.md

-HUBOT_MD_STRIKE | Define the string to use before and after a string to strike it out | `~~` HUBOT_MD_CODE_SINGLE | Define the string to use before and after a string to define it as an inline block of code | \` HUBOT_MD_CODE_BLOCK | Define the string to use before and after a string to define it as a multi-line block of code | ```` `
+HUBOT_MD_STRIKE | Define the string to use before and after a string to strike it out | `~~` HUBOT_MD_CODE_SINGLE | Define the string to use before and after a string to define it as an inline block of code | \` HUBOT_MD_CODE_BLOCK | Define the string to use before and after a string to define it as a multi-line block of code | ```` ` HUBOT_WARFRAME_LANG_PATH | Define the path to the languages.json in order to allow a custom string set to be defined.
+This will default to the included `languages.json` included with the module. | `./languages.json`

 ## Commands